 Improving and promoting adoption services and foster programs

-I will empower all expecting parents to help their babies succeed in life, and I will work to protect women's reproductive choices and privacy.
+Dr. Bob will empower all expecting parents to help their babies succeed in life and will work to protect women's reproductive choices and privacy.

 This debate has divided America more than any other issue.
-However, we may be able to agree we need to increase support and options for women faced with the personal and challenging decision of parenthood.
+However, we can agree that we need to increase support and options for women faced with the personal and challenging decision of parenthood.

 Advocating for choice means:

 Codifying Roe V. Wade

 Supporting reproductive services

 Roe v.
 Wade, a decision protecting a woman's fundamental right to privacy, should again be the law of the land.
 As Ruth Bader Ginsburg stated, it is "a woman's right to control her destiny, to be able to make choices without a Big Brother state telling her what she can and cannot do."